gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 - `n`: the number of the samples.
 It is a number of count.
 - `k`: the systematic sampling interval.
 It is a number of count.
 - `U`: the sampling unit size.
-It is a number of the instructions to execute.
+It is a number of instructions to execute.
 - `W`: the length of the detailed warm up period.
-It is a number of the instructions to execute.
+It is a number of instructions to execute.

 <!-- add a visualization here -->